 Organic food sales are growing, yet the lion's share of the food market is still overwhelmingly controlled by conventional food.
 One of the best ways to boost sales and build repeat customers is to be prepared with vital facts about organic food that consumers need to know.

 The USDA offers basic reading materials for consumers about organics, but it may be a little too much info for some consumers.
-Thus, it's better to create your own personalized informational packet.
+In this regard, it's better to create your own personalized informational packet.
 You can post facts about organic food at your farm or business website or create an easy to skim organic facts brochure.

 Below are some ready-to-go facts about organic food that will appeal to customers, along with some links to more information and research about organics.
 You don't need to use all the facts.
 Simply choose which type of facts will appeal to your specific customers.